Hanan-Abbas/Operonix/migration/PHASE_6_COMPLETION.md

 ## Known Issues / Notes

-1. **Postcondition Check:** The `_check_postconditions()` function is a stub in Phase 6.
-It checks if verification is already VERIFIED but does not implement actual context observation.
-Later phases will integrate with context services for actual state checking.
+1. **Postcondition Check (STUB):** The `_check_postconditions()` function checks if verification is already VERIFIED but does not implement actual context observation.
+Later phases will integrate with context services for actual state checking (e.g., file system checks, window state checks).
+This is a stub implementation.

-2. **Context Observation:** Actual context observation (file system checks, window state checks, etc.) is deferred to later phases.
-Phase 6 focuses on the architecture and decision logic.
+2. **Context Observation (STUB):** Actual context observation (file system checks, window state checks, etc.) is deferred to later phases.
+Phase 6 focuses on the architecture and decision logic, not the actual observation implementation.
+This is a stub implementation.

 3. **Retry Policy:** Max retry count is hardcoded to 3.
 Later phases may implement configurable retry policies per failure type or per operation type.